 Our breast care team has advanced, specialized training in all aspects of breast health and we’re home to new technology such as the region’s only automated whole breast ultrasound.
 Our specialized team provides complete care for all patients with routine breast health needs as well as those diagnosed with breast cancer.

 MU Health Care's Ellis Fischel Breast Center is accredited as a cancer provider by the American College of Surgeons.
 Our breast program is also a National Accredited Breast Program — meaning we meet or exceed all national guidelines and quality measures.

 Our nursing staff includes a dedicated nurse navigator who assists you with your journey through diagnosis, treatment and follow-up.
 Integrated within our clinic is our breast imaging center, offering 3D mammography, ultrasonography and breast MRI.
-We also have a genetics counselor to further evaluate your family history of cancer and other high personal risks.
 Patients with increased personal risk are followed closely by our high-risk breast clinic.

 Our breast cancer services

 Our breast cancer team provides services necessary to women’s breast health, including: